The subject of diet and nutrition is the “third rail” of personal training…

 I am not going to try to make the argument that there is one perfect diet for the entire Human Race.
 Each of us has to find our own way given our options, tastes, goals, genetics and ethics.

 I began making decisions about my diet in my early twenties.
 I was a music student living in New York, and I decided to quit eating red meat and poultry (which was served in abundance in the home where I was raised.)
 A complexion problem which had bothered me during high school cleared up right away, and I felt I was on a good track.
 I did a lot of carb loading before climbs, runs or bike rides.
 My athletic performance was excellent.
-I stuck with this pattern of grains and pastas, veggies and fruit, eggs, dairy and fish for a long time.
+I stuck with this pattern of grains and pastas, veggies and fruit, eggs, fish, and dairy and fish for a long time.

 Fast forward almost twenty years.
 My diet remained unchanged except for the addition of occasional chicken or turkey.
 I knew nothing about organic foods, rarely cooked for myself and ate in restaurants frequently.
 I was climbing hard and a lot, and was beginning to have joint pain in my shoulders, fingers and feet.
 Someone gave me a copy of “Eating Right for Your Type,” by Dr. D’Adamo.
 Following his advice for my type O system, I cut back substantially on wheat and grains, especially pastas.
 I was amazed that the pain I had been having went away entirely.
 So I was living on veggies and fruit, dairy, eggs, fish and chicken (and since I was eating out a lot I had no idea what kinds of oils, sugars and so forth I was consuming.)